EFisher828/Interactive-Foliage-Report/README.md

 # Interactive-Foliage-Report
-Copyright © Evan Fisher 2021
+Code copyright © Evan Fisher 2021
+Foliage data copyright © The Foliage Report 2021
+For demonstration purposes only